-Introduction of Wil Glenn, Public Information Specialist
+5. Introduction of Wil Glenn, Public Information Specialist 5 min.

-Mr. Wil Glenn joined Durham County Government as the new Public Information Specialist.
+- Mr. Wil Glenn has joined Durham County Government as the new Public Information Specialist.
 He began work on Monday, February 23.
-Mr. Glenn previously worked as Information and Communications Specialist with the North Carolina Association of County Commissioners.
-While there, he edited and designed the CountyLines magazine and other publications, maintained the Association's website, and assisted with speechwriting, news releases, and event planning.
-He was also a liaison between the Association and county governmental officials.

-Prior to joining NCACC, he worked as an Assistant Editor at ISA in Research Triangle Park, as a Technical Writer at Underwriters Laboratories in Research Triangle Park, and as an Editorial Assistant for The News and Observer.

-Mr. Glenn holds two degrees from North Carolina Central University: A Master of Information Science, which he received in May 2002, and a Bachelor of Arts in English/Media-Journalism, which he received in December 1996.
-He is a member of the North Carolina Association of Government Information Officers and the Association of Information Research.

-In his cover letter, Mr. Glenn promised to bring "enthusiasm, creativity, commitment to excellence, vision, and a record of participating successfully on teams".
-As Durham County's new Public Information Specialist, he will contribute all of that and more to our organization.

-Resource Person(s): Deborah Craig-Ray, Public Information/Governmental Affairs Director

-County Manager's Recommendation: The County Manager's recommended that the Board welcome Mr. Glenn to Durham County Government.
+Wil previously worked as Information and Communications Specialist with the North Carolina Association of County Commissioners.
+While there, he edited and designed the CountyLines magazine and other publications, maintained the Association?s website, and assisted with speechwriting, news releases, and event planning.
+He was also a liaison between the Association and county governmental officials. - Prior to joining NCACC, he worked as an Assistant Editor at ISA in Research Triangle Park, as a Technical Writer at Underwriters Laboratories in Research Triangle Park, and as an Editorial Assistant for The News and Observer. - Wil holds two degrees from North Carolina Central University: A Master of Information Science, which he received in May 2002, and a Bachelor of Arts in English/Media-Journalism, which he received in December 1996.
+He is a member of the North Carolina Association of Government Information Officers and the Association of Information Research. - In his cover letter, Wil promised to bring ?enthusiasm, creativity, commitment to excellence, vision, and a record of participating successfully on teams".
+As Durham County?s new Public Information Specialist, he will contribute all of that and more to our organization. - RESOURCE PERSON(S): Deborah Craig-Ray, Public Information/Governmental Affairs Director - COUNTY MANAGER?S RECOMMENDATION: The Manager?s recommendation is that the Board welcome Mr. Glenn to Durham County Government.

-Ms. Craig-Ray introduced Mr. Glenn to the Board and the public.

-Consent Agenda
+6. Consent Agenda 25 min.

-Vice-Chairman Bowser moved, seconded by Commissioner Heron, to approve the following consent agenda items:

 - a.
-Budget Ordinance Amendment No. 04BCC000045-EMS (approve the receipt of the Homeland Security Grant and the budget ordinance amendment establishing these grant funds for \$41,868 in the Emergency Medical Services FY 2003-04 budget); - b.
-Budget Ordinance Amendment No. 04BCC000056-Public Health-Recognize Grant Revenue in the Amount of \$6,000 for the Division of Health Education for Infant Mortality Reduction (approve the budget ordinance amendment to recognize \$6,000 in revenue from the March of Dimes); - d.
-Budget Ordinance Amendment No. 04BCC000059-Sheriff's Office-Judicial Building Security (approve the budget ordinance amendment to recognize \$89,237 and amend the Sheriff's budget in the current fiscal year to hire six deputies to provide security for the Courts; annualized the deputies will cost \$248,356 in the FY 2004-05 budget); - e.
+Budget Ordinance Amendment No. 04BCC000045?EMS (approve the receipt of the Homeland Security Grant and the budget ordinance amendment establishing these grant funds for \$41,868 in the Emergency Medical Services FY 2003-04 budget): - b.
+Budget Ordinance Amendment No. 04BCC000056?
+Public Health?
+Recognize Grant Revenue in the Amount of \$6,000 for the Division of Health Education for Infant Mortality Reduction (approve the budget ordinance amendment to recognize \$6,000 in revenue from the March of Dimes); - c.
+Budget Ordinance Amendment No. 04BCC000057?Public Health?Recognize Additional Grant Funds from HUD through the City of Durham to Enhance Lead Poisoning Reduction Activities in the Community Health Division (approve the budget ordinance amendment to recognize \$2,500 from the Department of Housing and Urban Development for lead poisoning reduction); - d.
+Budget Ordinance Amendment No. 04BCC000059?Sheriff's Office?Judicial Building Security (approve the budget ordinance amendment to recognize \$89,237 and amend the Sheriff?s budget in the current fiscal year to hire six deputies to provide security for the Courts; annualized the deputies will cost \$248,356 in the FY 2004-05 budget); - e.
 Approve Grant Application from the Criminal Justice Resource Center to the NC Department of Correction, Division of Community Corrections, for Criminal Justice Partnership Program Funds (approve the application; this is a recurring grant application and approval process the County participates in each year); - f.
 Service Contracts (ratify the following service contracts: - Coulter Jewel Thames PA for Design Services [November 18, 2003] [\$24,000]; - Dixon Weinstein Architects PA [January 7, 2004] [\$29,835]; and - g.
 Extension of Civic Center Management Agreement and Catering Agreement (authorize the County Manager to enter into contracts with the City of Durham and the Shaner Hotel Group extending the term of the current Civic Center Management Agreement and Catering Agreement to June 30, 2004 to allow for the completion of the negotiation process);